mintproject/MINT_USERGUIDE/UserGuide.md

 ## MINT System

 The MINT system is designed around a main task panel ([Analysis](http://mint-system.org/govern/analysis/south_sudan)) from which an analyst can:
 * **Formulate their problem**.
-MINT assists the user in the formulation of their problem by letting them (1) visualize existing causal analysis graphs ([CAG](#cag)) or upload their own CAG into the system and (2) formulate their modeling question.
+MINT assists the user in the formulation of their problem by letting them (1) visualize existing causal analysis graphs ([CAG](#cag)) or upload their own CAG into the system and (2) formulate their modeling question(s).
 * **Explore existing data on the region of interest**.
 The "browse data" window allows to explore existing datasets within the MINT data catalog, a useful feature for problem formulation and modeling setup.
-New datasets can be added through the [register dataset page](http://mint-system.org/results/publish).
+New datasets can be added through the [registration interface](http://mint-system.org/results/publish).
 * **Generate new datasets through pre-defined workflows**.
-The system can accept new datasets that the user need to describe or generate new datasets from pre-defined workflows, such as generating probabilistic weather data for prognostic scenarios.
+The user can generate new datasets from pre-defined workflows, including probabilistic weather data for prognostic scenarios.
 * **Compose and execute [workflows](#workflow_def) given a set of [driving](#drivingvar_def) and [response variables](#responsevar_def)**.MINT suggests appropriate models for the target variables, along with transformations to run them together as a workflow.
 MINT executes the workflow efficiently in high-performance computing resources, and stores any results for future use.
 * **Visualize the results of the workflow** MINT associates common visualizations to different types of data, and uses them to present results to the users.